MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

     - The version of the Azure Information Protection client.

     - The **Send feedback** link, which you can use to automatically attach your client logs to an email message that can be sent to the Information Protection team to investigate.

-    - The **Run diagnostics** link: This functionality is not currently implemented.

 ## Keyboard shortcuts for the Azure Information Protection bar